TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 10. Create a file and make the first commit:

-1) Create a new file “README.md” and add some content.
+a.
+Create a new file “README.md” and add some content.
 A README file, typically named **README.md**, is a markdown file that provides essential information about a project.
 It usually includes an overview of the project, instructions on how to set it up and use it, a description of the project's purpose, and any other relevant details that help users and developers understand and contribute to the project.
 The **.md** extension indicates that the file is written in Markdown, a lightweight markup language that allows for easy formatting of text.

-2) The following command creates a **README.md** file with the content in `# PROJECTS`.
+b.
+The following command creates a **README.md** file with the content in `# PROJECTS`.
 - This command does the following:

   1) echo "# PROJECTS" > README.md: Prints the string # PROJECTS.
   2) **"> README.md:"** Redirects the printed string into a new file named               README.md.

-3) The content **# PROJECTS** added to **README.md** uses Markdown syntax.
+c.
+The content **# PROJECTS** added to **README.md** uses Markdown syntax.
 The **#** symbol indicates that "PROJECTS" is a top-level heading.
 This simple content serves as a placeholder and can be expanded later with more detailed information about the project. **You can check the content of the “README.md” file in your folder.**

 ```Python
 echo "# PROJECTS" > README.md
 ```

-4) Stage the file for commit:
+d.
+Stage the file for commit:

 - The command below adds ‘README.md’ to the staging area, meaning it is ready to be committed to your project.